 After visiting the Sorrisniva Igloo Hotel, I have officially visited every ice hotel in Scandinavia.
 So, how does this ice hotel in Norway measure up?

-If youʻre booking your trip to Alta last minute, we have you covered.
+If youʻre booking your trip to Alta last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

 🇳🇴 Top experiences and tours in Alta, Norway:

-2. Small-group northern lights tour (another winter favorite)
+- Small-group northern lights tour (an Alta winter favorite!)

-3. Guided snowmobile trip on Finnmarksvidda (adventure tour)
+- Guided snowmobile trip on Finnmarksvidda (adventure tour option)

 🛌 Top places to stay in Alta, Norway: